5-MeO-MiPT: Neurotoxicity

-5-MeO-MiPT itself does not appear to have been studied, but the closely related drug 5-MeO-DiPT has been found to produce serotonergic neurotoxicity, genotoxicity, and associated cognitive deficits in rodents.
+5-MeO-MiPT has been found to produce neurotoxicity at high (2.7 mg/kg) but not low (0.27 mg/kg) doses in mice.
+The drug itself does not appear to have been studied, but the closely related drug 5-MeO-DiPT has been found to produce serotonergic neurotoxicity, genotoxicity, and associated cognitive deficits in rodents.
+Other psychedelics have also been found to produce neurotoxicity in preclinical research.